DS202-at-ISU/lab-3-lab-3-team-8-1/README.md

 Avengers are basically Meat Loaf with an E-ZPass — and on 57 occasions the individual made a comeback.

-Nathan Krieger Statement: There’s a 2-in-3 chance that a member of the Avengers returned from their first stint in the afterlife, but only a 50 percent chance they recovered from a second or third death.

 ### Include the code

 Make sure to include the code to derive the (numeric) fact for the